-- To ensure proper installation when the System is first installed - To ensure proper System function whenever any maintenance or modification is performed on the System or on the machinery being guarded by the System.
+- · To ensure proper installation when the System is first installed - To ensure proper System function whenever any maintenance or modification is performed on the System or on the machinery that is guarded by the System.

-Configuring the System for Initial Checkout
+4.3.1 Configuring the System for Initial Checkout

-For the initial checkout, the EZ-SCREEN Type 2 System must be checked without power being available to the guarded machine.
+For the initial checkout, the EZ-SCREEN Type 2 System must be checked without power available to the guarded machine.
 Final interface connections to the guarded machine cannot take place until the light screen system has been checked out.
-This may require lockout/tagout procedures (refer to OSHA1910.147, ANSI Z244-1, or the appropriate standard for controlling hazardous energy).
+This may require lockout/tagout procedures (refer to OSHA1910.147, ANSI Z244-1, ISO 14118, or the appropriate standard for controlling hazardous energy).
 These connections will be made after the initial checkout procedure has been successfully completed.